matt-42/lithium/libraries/sql/README.md

 // All function call are blocking. auto con = db.connect();

-// The db object manages a thread-safe pool of connections. connect() will
+// For MySQL and Postgresql, the db object manages a thread-safe pool of connections. connect() will
 // reuse any previously open connection if it is not currently used.
+// For SQLite, one thread-safe connection open with the flag SQLITE_OPEN_FULLMUTEX is shared.

 // Connect to the database: ASYNCHRONOUS MODE.
-// All methods will call your_yield_object() whenever
-// it as to wait for a result.
-// It will also call your_yield_object.epoll_add((int) fd)
-// So you can subscribe to event on the file descriptor of the
+// You must provide as argument an object that implement these 3 methods:
+// your_async_fiber_wrapper.yield(): Yield the current fiber.
+// your_async_fiber_wrapper.epoll_add(int fd, int flags): wrapper to your epoll_add.
+For more info: man epoll
-// socket used to communicate with the database. auto con = db.connect(your_yield_object);
+// your_async_fiber_wrapper.epoll_mod(int fd, int flags): wrapper to your epoll_mod.
+For more info: man epoll auto con = db.connect(your_async_fiber_wrapper);

 // This was the only difference between using the async and the synchronous
 // connector.
 All the rest of the API is identical.